Floby/lazyboss/README.md

 > A Job Scheduler which delegates to faceless workers

 Lazyboss is a job server.
-It allows worker to connect to it and claim jobs to run.
+It allows worker to connect to it and apply for jobs to run.
 Lazyboss doesn't do any actual work but only delegates to the workers it thinks are best suited.
 It keeps track of what/when/to whom jobs are delegated and interveines if they take too long.
 If you're lazyboss's supervisor, you can dictate how it treats its workers.